 In Christ you have been brought to fullness.

-To often however believers try to add something to Christ, as they did in Colossae, but when anything is added to the finished work of Christ it threatens our purity.
+Too often however believers try to add something to Christ, as they did in Colossae.
+But when anything is added to the finished work of Christ it threatens our purity.
 We are complete in Him and purified in Him but all additions introduce a pollutant.

-The teachings of the Gnostics were added to Paul’s teaching to the Colossians, and as a result, they thrived on philosophic, religious speculations instead of the gospel.
+The teachings of the Gnostics were added to Paul’s teaching to the Colossians.
+As a result, they thrived on philosophic, religious speculations instead of the gospel.
 The legalism of the Jews was placed alongside Paul’s pure gospel of God’s grace and as a result, many were being sucked back into slavery under legalistic demands.
-The spurious spiritual mysticism of pseudo-religiosity crept in with God’s truth and as a result, some lived by emotions and a false spirituality instead of scripture.
+The spurious, spiritual mysticism of pseudo-religiosity crept in with God’s truth and as a result, some lived by emotions and a false spirituality instead of Scripture.

 Never miss a post